 Return the operating levers to the neutral position to stop the hoe attachments.

 - 1. Lower the safety lock lever to the unlocked position. - 2.
-Set the pedal cover to the unlocked position.
+Set the slew lock lever to the released position. - 3.
+Set the swing pedal to the level position.

 Slewing

 Check the surrounding area for safety before slewing.